-From the architect.
+Text description provided by the architects.
 Twisting courtyard is located in Paizihutong, Dashilar Area, Beijing.
 It used to be a Siheyuan with one single entry.
 The purpose of the improvement is to upgrade the necessary infrastructure needed for modern life, thus turning this traditional courtyard, which mainly serve as a residence, into an attractive public space of Beijing Inner City.

 Twist within regular layout